 Once your layers are dry, add Triple Thick over the glitter just like you did with the mod podge.
 This seals it all in.

 Now you’re onto decorating!!
 Like I said before, I cut all my vinyl with my Cricut Explore Air Wireless Cutting Machine.
+(For an Ultimate guide of Cricut ideas click here!)
 A quick tip when cutting small words out of vinyl.
 My first cut looked like this – some of the letters were pretty messed up.

 That usually means the blade is getting dull.
 Want an easy fix????
 Take some foil and ball it up.
 Take your blade carriage out, push the end so the blade is stuck out, and jab it in the foil a few times.
 This sharpens it right up!!
 Stick it back in and cut again!